core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Retention Policies # {#ssec-retention}

-Applications MAY define policies that allows a peer to also temporarily keep the old Security Context CTX\_OLD, rather than simply overwriting it to become CTX\_NEW.
+Applications MAY define policies that allow a peer to also temporarily keep the old Security Context CTX\_OLD, rather than simply overwriting it to become CTX\_NEW.
 This allows the peer to decrypt late, still on-the-fly incoming messages protected with CTX\_OLD.

 When enforcing such policies, the following applies.